UnsignedArduino/Arcade-MIDI-to-Song/README.md

 ```commandline
 python src/main.py -i "E:\Arcade MIDI to Song\testing\Friend_Like_Me_Disneys_Aladdin.mid" -o "Friend_Like_Me_Disneys_Aladdin song.ts" -d 2 -t computer --debug
 ```

+> #### What is this "divisor" thing?
+>
+> This CLI program provides a parameter called the "divisor", which can be
+> specified with `--divisor DIVISOR` or `-d DIVISOR`. (where `DIVISOR` is a
+> positive integer greater than 1) The divisor _divides_ the note tick ranges in
+> order to shorten the length of the song.
+For example, if a note spanned from
+> tick 2 to tick 8, but there was a divisor of 2, the note would actually end up
+> spanning from tick 1 (2 / 2 = 1) to tick 4.
+(8 / 2 = 4) To compensate for the
+> shorter duration, the BPM (beats per minute) is also lowered in order to slow
+> the song down.
+The act of slowing the song down while shortening the duration
+> of notes mostly cancels each other out.
+>
+> You may want to include (or even increase the value of) this parameter if
+> your
+> song cuts out in the middle of playing.
+(I haven't fully figured out why this
+> happens...)

 ### Help text